lajos/boston-blender-character-modeling/head.md

 ---

-At this point it's useful to create eyeballs as a reference for adjusting the shape of the eyelids.
+At this point it's useful to create eyeballs as a reference for adjusting the shape of the eye sockets and eyelids.

 **Checkpoint:** `e2_head39.blend`